meceware/wapy.dev/README.md

 ## Getting Started

-### Quick Start

 1. Clone the repository

 1. On first run, you need to setup the environment variables.
 Please take a look at the `.env.example` file to see what variables you need to set.

     - The setup script will copy `.env.example` to `.env` and generate some of the environment variables automatically.
-To automatically generate the `.env` file, you can run the following script:
+To automatically generate the `.env` file, you can run the `setup.sh` script via following commands:

     ```bash
     # On Linux